LiberTIC/libertic.event.buildout/README.rst

     |                           - Links to find distributions.
     |-- patches.cfg          -> patches used on the project
     |-- cluster.cfg          -> define new zope instances here & also their FileSystemStorage if any.
-    |-- newsletter.cfg       -> singing & dancing integration (new instance with clockserver, version pinning, fss if any)
     |-- libertic.event-kgs.cfg   -> Generated KGS for your project (minitage's printer or buildout.dumppickledversion)
     `-- versions.cfg         -> minimal version pinning for installing your project